mayank6255/python123/README.md

 # python
-hello guys here i am with some cool programs of python and c this is totally for eductaional purpose...
+hello guys here i am with some cool programs of python.... this is totally for eductaional purpose...
 usage: open terminal
 **************************************************************************